stanislavNemch/04-react-query/README.md

 ---

-## ✨ Key Focus Areas for a Beginner Developer
+## ✨ Key Implemented Aspects

 This project served as excellent practice for mastering fundamental concepts of modern web development.
 The main focus was on the following areas:

 1.  **Working with APIs:**

     -   Making asynchronous requests using `async/await`.
-    -   Handling successful responses and errors (`try...catch`).
+    -   Handling successful responses and errors.
     -   Using environment variables (`.env`) to securely store API tokens.

 2.  **Component-Based Approach:**